PLSysSec/rlbox-book/src/chapters/tutorial/noop-sandbox.md

-# Retrofitting isolation in a simple application
+# Retrofitting isolation in our example

 This first part of the tutorial is going to focus on modify our application to add sandboxing, the [next part](./wasm-sandbox.md) will focus on recompiling our